 The baseline results discussed in Section 4.1 are fairly robust to a number of changes in the model specification.
 As a first robustness check the baseline model is extended with information about equity price growth, quarterly changes in the real effective exchange rate (REER) and capital outflows.
 The estimated impulse responses (see Figure E.1) are qualitatively similar and indicate strong reductions in credit growth together with more moderate decreases in capital inflows, although the effects are a bit more muted than in the baseline specification.

-Furthermore, as already argued in Section 3.3, the proposed identification scheme for a macroprudential policy shock might be controversial.
+Furthermore, as already argued in Section 3.3, ordering of variables used to achieve identification might be challenged.
 Figure E.2 shows impulse responses for the macrofinancial variables of main interest under alternative identifying assumptions.
-It can be observed that, at least qualitatively, the main results are invariant to different orderings of variables corresponding to these alternatives.
+It can be observed that results are largely unchanged by different orderings of variables corresponding to these alternatives.
 This is true for the cases where MPPs are assumed to be contemporaneously exogenous to capital flows, but not to real variables, and also holds for the cases where all variables are assumed to be contemporaneously exogenous to MPPs.
 As an additional robustness check we also change the ordering between the macroprudential and the monetary policy instrument.
 The obtained results are again qualitatively similar to the baseline results.
-Finally, changes in the lag order of variables, both regarding endogenous and exogenous ones, as well as using different sets of exogenous variables vield similar results and are available on request.
+Finally, changes in the lag order of variables, both regarding endogenous and exogenous ones, as well as using different sets of exogenous variables yield similar results and are available on request.

-Figure E.1: Impulse responses for model with increased set of endogenous quantities
+Figure E.1: Impulse responses for model with increased set of endogenous variables